Time Series Foundation Models as Strong Baselines in Transportation Forecasting: A Large-Scale Benchmark Analysis: Discussion

-\textbf{Establishing a new baseline standard.} Ultimately, this work aims to establish a new benchmarking standard for transportation forecasting.
-Given their ease of use and strong zero-shot performance, we argue that, moving forward, TS-FMs such as Chronos-2 should serve as default, competitive baselines in future research on transportation forecasting problems (alongside simple historical averages \cite{Rodrigues2023-on-the-importance-of-stationarity} and other state-of-the-art models).
+\textbf{Establishing a new baseline standard.} This work establishes a new benchmark for transportation forecasting.
+Given their ease of use and strong zero-shot performance, we argue that, moving forward, TS-FMs such as Chronos-2 should serve as default, competitive baselines in future research on transportation forecasting problems (alongside simple historical averages \cite{Rodrigues2023-on-the-importance-of-stationarity} and DL models).
 We believe that any future domain-specific architectures proposed in the transportation literature would benefit from benchmarking against these generalist models to justify their problem-specific complexities.

 \textbf{Risk of homogenization of biases and errors.} At a broader systemic level, as discussed in \cite{bommasani2022opportunitiesrisksfoundationmodels}, using the same FM across many systems means that any systematic bias or zero-shot error in the model can propagate to all downstream applications.
 In transportation forecasting, this might lead to consistent mispredictions under, e.g., some traffic patterns.
 For this reason, thorough problem-specific evaluation and monitoring are always necessary to ensure reliable performance.